 Applicants must register with Grants.gov prior to submitting an application.
-All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on June 7, 2016.
+All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by June 20, 2016.

 All applicants are encouraged to read this Important Notice: Applying for Grants in Grants.gov.
 For additional information, see How to Apply in Section D. Application and Submission Information.